nirsky/react-native-scaling-example/README.md

 <br/><br/>
 Although flex is an amazing tool, it's not always enough for scaling.
 Some components won't scale easily with flex and you can only flex properties like width, height, margin and padding.
-Stuff like font-size, shadow-radius or SVG size can't be flexed.
+Stuff like fontSize, lineHeight or SVG size can't be flexed.

 With that said, let’s continue to our second method.